 The current economic downturn, including disruptions in the capital and credit markets, may continue indefinitely and intensify, and could adversely affect our results of operations, cash flows and financial condition or those of our customers and suppliers.
 These circumstances could adversely affect our access to liquidity needed to conduct or expand our business or conduct acquisitions or make other discretionary investments.
-These circumstances could adversely affect our access to liquidity needed to to the bank that is a party to that facility to meet its funding commitments to us.
+These circumstances could adversely affect our ability to draw on existing credit facilities, which depend on the ability of the bank that is a party to that facility to meet its funding commitments to us.
 A bank may not be able to meet its funding commitments if it experiences shortages of capital and liquidity.
 These circumstances may also adversely impact the capital needs of our customers and suppliers, which, in turn, could adversely affect their ability to purchase our products or supply us with necessary equipment, raw materials or components.
 A weakening business climate could cause longer sales cycles and slower growth, and could expose us to increased business or credit risk in dealing with customers or suppliers adversely affected by economic conditions.
 Our ability to collect accounts receivable may be delayed or precluded if our customers are unable to pay their obligations.